-- 1. The Office of Residence Life, including the Coordinators of Campus Housing, Resident Directors and Resident Assistants, are a valuable resource and provide much of the alcohol education programming on campus. - 2.
-Counseling services are available to address individual concerns, provide assessments and referrals for treatment on and off campus, and to provide information and education about alcohol use. - 3.
+- 1. The Office of Residence Life, including the Assistant Dean of Students, Resident Directors and Resident Assistants, is a valuable resource and provides much of the alcohol education programming on campus. - 2.
+Counseling services are available to address individual concerns, provide assessments and referrals for treatment on and off campus, and provide information and education about alcohol use. - 3.
 Student Health Services is available to assist individuals with situations involving alcohol that affect the physical well-being of a student.